kuzzleio/kuzzle/doc/2/api/controllers/security/create-api-key/index.md

   - `expiresAt`: expiration date in UNIX micro-timestamp format (`-1` if the token never expires)
   - `ttl`: original ttl
   - `description`: description
+  - `hash`: SHA256 hash of the authentication token
   - `token`: authentication token associated with this API key

 ::: warning